 In addition, “faculty records” are excluded from the definition of public records and are, therefore, not subject to public records disclosure, pursuant to Oregon Administrative Rule 577, Division 40.

 PSU’s Office of General Counsel manages and responds to requests for public records.
-PSU has an on-line form that is available in PDF format, click here, which can be printed and faxed to (503) 725-2657, scanned and emailed to firstname.lastname@example.org, or delivered in person to the Office of General Counsel, located on the 8th floor of the Market Center Building.
+PSU has an on-line form for public record requests, click here.
+Alternately a PDF format form is available, click here, which can be printed and faxed to (503) 725-2154, scanned and emailed to firstname.lastname@example.org, or delivered in person to the Office of General Counsel, located on the 8th floor of the Richard & Maurine Neuberger Center.
 Accommodations are made upon request to ensure requesters with disabilities have equal access to PSU’s public records.

 PSU will not release records it determines are exempt from disclosure under Oregon law.
 If a record is withheld, PSU will notify the requester in writing, and identify the reason for the denial.
 A requester may appeal a denial to the Multnomah County District Attorney’s Office.